 Gainful Employment Disclosure

 The Certificate in Injury-Preventive Keyboard Technique program was approved by Salem College in Spring 2009, and has admitted and served students since Fall 2009.
 The occupations that this program prepares completers to enter are piano/keyboard performing musicians (SOC code 27-2042.02).
 The certificate consists of 4.75 courses, which are typically completed over two semesters.
-The total tuition rate and fees charged to complete the program are $4720.50.
-(This calculation is based on the typical time it takes to complete this program, assuming a student who enrolled in two courses in Fall 2010 and 2.75 courses in Spring 2011.)
+The total tuition rate charged to complete the program are approximately $6,622 (not including applicable additional fees).
+This calculation is based on current tuition rates and the typical time it takes to complete this program, assuming a student who enrolled in two courses in Fall 2013 and 2.75 courses in Spring 2014.)
 The typical costs for books and supplies are approximately $300.00 for a student enrolled in two courses in a given semester.
-The median student loan debt per program completer for 2010-11 is $6058.
-80% of program completers finished the program within the typical timeframe of three semesters.